NinjaDev1/angularfourDemo/README.md

-# angularfourDemo
+# ng4-laravel-demo
-Demo project for backend laravel and front end angular 4
+Demo Project Using Laravel as Backend and Angular 4 as Frontend.